dg-gh/welp_library/docs/welp_link_node.md

 	L.add_observer_node(&other_L, target_label);

-Adds subscriber other_L to L with label target_label.
+Adds subscriber other_L to L with labels equal to target_label.

 ### Removing subscribers